chenhaiteng/Package2Pods/README.md

 ## Installation
 To install Package2Pods
 1. clone the repo to local.
-2. open terminal and chanage diretory to local repo.
+2. open terminal and change diretory to local repo.
 3. run `./buildAndInstall.sh`

 It will build and copy the release version into `/usr/local/bin`

 ## Advance Topics:
 Package2Pods also allow you to create template podspec.
-Yout can refer the default template [here](https://github.com/chenhaiteng/swift-package-to-cocoapods-template) to write customized one.
+You can refer the default template [here](https://github.com/chenhaiteng/swift-package-to-cocoapods-template) to write customized one.

 ## License
 Package2Pods is available under the MIT license.
 See the LICENSE file for more info.